Rayoj/TechWord/README.md

 ## 4. Documenting API Endpoints in Postman
 - Created a structured Postman collection for TMDB API.
-- Documented each endpoint with details such as parameters, request/response formats, and descriptions.
+- Documented each endpoint, including:
+- Request parameters
+- Response formats
+- Detailed descriptions

 ## 5. Transitioning to OpenAPI Specification
-- Exported the documented API endpoints from Postman to an OpenAPI spec file.
+- Exported the documented API endpoints from Postman to an OpenAPI specification.
 - Converted the JSON file to YAML using TWMP’s OpenAPI spec converter.
 - Edited and refined the OpenAPI spec using Swagger Editor and VS Code.
 - Conducted further testing to ensure accuracy.